Supported Models#

 Managed agents#

-Managed agents route model requests through the platform's LLM proxy.
-The proxy supports the providers listed above and provides:
+Managed agents route model requests through the platform's managed inference endpoint.
+The endpoint provides:

 - Spending enforcement — budget checked before every LLM call.
 Exceeded budgets return a 429 error.